Corporate Governance

 Role of the Board of Directors

-The Board of Directors of the Company is primarily responsible for making decisions on the matters that are within its legally mandated scope of authority, such as basic management policies, as well as for overseeing the exercise of duties of executive officers and directors.
-Authority for execution decisions other than those legally required to be made by the Board of Directors will, in principle, be delegated to executive officers.
-The purpose for this delegation is to enhance the oversight function of the Board of Directors and to expedite the exercise of duties.
+The Board of Directors of the Company is primarily responsible for making decisions on basic management policies and other matters that are within its legally mandated scope of authority, as well as overseeing the exercise of duties of executive officers and directors.
+Authority for decisions on execution of work other than decisions legally required of the Board of Directors will, in principle, be delegated to executive officers.
+The purpose of this delegation is to enhance the oversight function of the Board of Directors and to expedite the exercise of duties.

 The Board of Directors works toward the realization of "Our Mission" and the long-term growth of corporate value and the common interests of the shareholders.
 Any action that may impede those objectives will be addressed with impartial decisions and response measures.

-Furthermore, the Board of Directors is responsible for establishing an environment that supports appropriate risk taking by executive officers.
-It will develop a system for ensuring the appropriateness of SMBC Group’s business operations pursuant to the Companies Act and other relevant legislation in order to maintain sound management.
-Another responsibility of the Board of Directors is to exercise highly effective oversight of executive officers from an independent and objective standpoint.
-Accordingly, the Board of Directors endeavors to appropriately evaluate company performance and reflect these evaluations in its assessment of executive officers.
+The Board of Directors is also responsible for establishing an environment that supports appropriate risk taking by executive officers.
+It is developing systems for ensuring the appropriateness of SMBC Group’s business operations pursuant to the Companies Act and other relevant legislation in order to maintain sound management.
+Another responsibility of the Board of Directors is exercising highly effective oversight of executive officers from an independent and objective standpoint.
+Accordingly, the Board of Directors endeavors to appropriately evaluate company performance and to reflect these evaluations in its assessment of executive officers.

 Composition of the Board of Directors

-The Board of Directors is comprised of directors with various backgrounds and diverse expertise, experience, gender and nationality.
+The Board of Directors is composed of directors of varied backgrounds and diverse expertise, experience, genders, and nationalities.

-As of June 29, 2023, the Board of Directors was comprised of 15 directors, which the Company believes to be the appropriate number of directors for the Board to perform its functions most efficiently and effectively.
-Ten of the 15 directors did not have business execution responsibilities at the Company or its subsidiaries, with seven of these 10 directors being outside directors.
-The chairman of Sumitomo Mitsui Financial Group, who does not have business execution responsibilities, serves as the chairman of the Board of Directors.
-This membership ensures an objective stance toward supervising the exercise of duties by executive officers and directors.
+As of June 27, 2024, the Board of Directors is composed of 13 members.
+A majority of these, seven directors, are outside directors.
+The chairman of the Board of Sumitomo Mitsui Financial Group, who does not have business execution responsibilities, serves as the chairman of the Board of Directors.
+This membership ensures an objective stance toward supervision of the exercise of duties by executive officers and directors.

 Outside directors serve as chairmen and members of the Company’s legally mandated and voluntarily established committees.
-When necessary, outside directors will request reports on compliance, risk management, or other matters from the relevant divisions in order to promote appropriate coordination and supervision.
+When necessary, outside directors request reports on compliance, risk management, and other matters from relevant departments to promote appropriate coordination and supervision.

 Composition of the Board of DirectorsDisplay enlarged image